Poster abstract for HEI Annual Conference 2022

-Air Pollution Exposure and Prefrontal Connectivity in Early Adolescence
+Air Pollution Exposure and Prefrontal Connectivity and Emotional Outcomes in Early Adolescence

-Megan M. Herting1, Elisabeth Burnor1, Hedyeh Ahmadi1, Sandrah P. Eckel1, Kiros Berhane2, Rob McConnell1, Joel Schwartz3, Wesley K. Thompson4, Chun Chan4, Jiu-Chiuan Chen1
+Megan M. Herting1, Elisabeth Burnor1, Hedyeh Ahmadi1, Sandrah P. Eckel1, Kiros Berhane2, Rob McConnell1, Joel Schwartz3, Wesley K. Thompson4, Chun Chan4, Jiu-Chiuan Chen1, William Gauderman, PhD1

-1University of Southern California; Los Angeles, CA, USA; 2Columbia University; New York City, NY, USA; 3Harvard University; Cambridge, Massachusetts, USA; 4University of California San Diego; San Diego, CA, USA
+1University of Southern California, Los Angeles, USA; 2Columbia University, New York City, USA; 3Harvard University, Cambridge, USA; 4University of California San Dieg, San Diego, USA

 Background.
-We aim to investigate whether annual average ambient PM2.5 exposure at 9-10 years is associated with 1) prefrontal connectivity in youth ages 9-10 and 2) subsequent mental health problems and risk for neuropsychiatric disorders at ages 10-11 years.
+We aim to investigate whether ambient PM2.5 and NO2 exposures at 9-10 years are associated with 1) prefrontal connectivity in youth ages 9-10 and 2) subsequent behavioral health problems and risk for neuropsychiatric disorders at ages 10-11 years.